 Different people respond in different ways to an experience of sexual harassment, sexual assault, or other form of sexual misconduct.
 They may feel anger, fear, denial, embarrassment, confusion, or guilt — or all of those feelings at once.
 Some may appear calm and logical, while others may seem dazed or uncertain.
 People’s feelings and needs can also change over time.
 Because each person’s circumstances, needs, and wishes are different, your ability to listen with care and compassion is one of the most valuable forms of support you can offer.

-It’s also important to ask what he or she would find helpful — especially because the experience of harassment or assault is often accompanied by a sense of powerlessness or loss of control.
-Whether or not the person shares the details of what happened, you can assure him or her of your personal care and concern.
+It’s also important to ask what they would find helpful — especially because the experience of harassment or assault is often accompanied by a sense of powerlessness or loss of control.
+Whether or not the person shares the details of what happened, you can assure them of your personal care and concern.

 Your friend, colleague, or mentee may need help identifying, evaluating, or accessing the different types of resources that are available, both on and off-campus, for people hurt by sexual harassment or misconduct.
 You can:

-- Help him/her sort through options for immediate help or ongoing support
+- Help them sort through options for immediate help or ongoing support

-- Help him/her understand the difference between confidential resources (who are not required to report the incident to the college), and non-confidential resources (who are required to report); see a summary of options
+- Help them understand the difference between confidential resources (who are not required to report the incident to the college), and non-confidential resources (who are required to report); see a summary of options

-- Offer to go with him/her to someone who can help in person, such as a JC or an RA, a staff member in the Dean of Students Office (Tomson 148), a college pastor (Boe Chapel, lower level), a SARN advocate (Buntrock Commons 113), Title IX Coordinator Kari Hohn (Tomson 148), or any other member of the Title IX team.
+- Offer to go with them to someone who can help in person, such as a JC or an RA, a staff member in the Dean of Students Office (Tomson 148), a college pastor (Boe Chapel, lower level), a SARN advocate (Buntrock Commons 14), Title IX Coordinator Kari Hohn (Tomson 148), or any other member of the Title IX team.

 Keep checking in

 The effects of sexual harassment, sexual assault, and other forms of sexual misconduct may last a long time, and your friend’s needs and concerns may change along the way.
-While always respecting your friend’s needs and wishes, you can continue to offer to listen, support, and encourage him or her in the process of recovery, whatever that process may involve.
+While always respecting your friend’s needs and wishes, you can continue to offer to listen, support, and encourage them in the process of recovery, whatever that process may involve.